13N30-DEVS/employee-management-server/DEVELOPMENT_TOOLS.md

 # Development Tools Guide

-This document explains how to use the type checking, linting, and formatting tools that have been added to the project.
+This document explains how to use the type checking and formatting tools that have been added to the project.

 ## 🛠️ **Available Tools**